-- 1. I represent, warrant and covenant to Chesapeake that in the event I receive any Shares as a result of the Merger: - A. I shall not make any sale, transfer or other disposition of the Shares in violation of the ${\sf Act}$ or the Rules and Regulations. - B. I have carefully read this letter and the Merger Agreement and discussed the requirements of such documents and other applicable limitations upon my ability to sell, transfer or otherwise dispose of the Shares, to the extent I felt necessary, with my counsel or counsel for the Company. - C. I have been advised that the issuance of the Shares to me pursuant to the Merger has been registered with the Commission under the Act on a Registration Statement on Form S-4.
+- A. I shall not make any sale, transfer or other disposition of the Shares in violation of the Act or the Rules and Regulations. - B. I have carefully read this letter and the Merger Agreement and discussed the requirements of such documents and other applicable limitations upon my ability to sell, transfer or otherwise dispose of the Shares, to the extent I felt necessary, with my counsel or counsel for the Company. - C. I have been advised that the issuance of the Shares to me pursuant to the Merger has been registered with the Commission under the Act on a Registration Statement on Form S-4.
 However, I have also been advised that, because at the time the Merger is submitted for a vote of the stockholders of the Company, (a) I may be deemed to be an affiliate of the Company and (b) distribution by me of the Chesapeake Common Stock has not been registered under the Act, I may not sell, transfer or otherwise dispose of the Chesapeake Common Stock issued to me in the Merger unless (i) such sale, transfer or other disposition is made in conformity with the volume and other limitations of Rule 145 promulgated by the Commission under the Act, (ii) such sale, transfer or other disposition has been registered under the Act, the Company shall include the Shares in the Registration Statement and to maintain the effectiveness of the Registration statement for a period of 100 days after the effective date hereof or (iii) in the opinion of counsel reasonably acceptable to Chesapeake, such sale, transfer or other disposition is otherwise exempt from registration under the Act. - D. Except as provided in paragraph C, I understand that Chesapeake is under no obligation to register the sale, transfer or other disposition of the Shares by me or on my behalf under the Act or, except as provided in paragraph 2(A) below, to take any other action necessary in order to make compliance with an exemption from such registration available.